Mohamad11Dab/Mohamad11Dab/README.md

 🖥️ Worked on projects involving Embedded systems design and Operating Systems.

-🤓 Currently focused on learning React, React Native, and R programming.
+🤓 Currently focused on learning React and React Native.

-✨ Enthusiastic about machine learning with a desire to explore deeper concepts.

-⚙️ Looking to enhance web development skills to become a proficient full-stack developer.

 ❤️ Passionate about contributing to AI and machine learning projects in the future.